pool

 float

 , default: 5 minutes) – Maximum time, in seconds, the pool will try to create a connection.
 If a connection attempt fails, the pool will try to reconnect a few times, using an exponential backoff and some random factor to avoid mass attempts.
-If repeated attempts fail, after reconnect_timeout second the connection attempt is aborted and the reconnect_failed callback invoked.reconnect_failed (
+If repeated attempts fail, afterreconnect_timeout

 Callable[[ConnectionPool], None]

 ).
-By default don’t do anything: restart a new connection attempt (if the number of connection fell below min_size).num_workers (
+By default don’t do anything: restart a new connection attempt (if the number of connection fell belowmin_size

 int